 a.
 Develop a comparative sampling correlation between the discharge of the mixer and the end of the pump line for slump and air results.
-Obtain one sample from the discharge of the pump line using the full length of pump line and one sample from the discharge of the mixer for five different loads.
+Obtain five samples from the discharge of the pump line using the full length of pump line and five samples from the discharge of the mixer.
 Average the five samples from each sample location and compare the two averages to establish the comparative sampling correlation.
-Ensure the plastic properties of the concrete sampled from the pump line are within the tolerance range.
+Ensure the plastic properties of the concrete sampled from the pump line are within the target range.